Ilocano people: Colonial social structure

 During the colonial era, Ilocano society underwent significant changes, but much of its pre-colonial social structure remained intact, with the Spanish adding their own layers of influence and control.
 Ilocano society became even more clearly defined by a hierarchical system, where social status and economic power determined one's role and opportunities within the community.

 At the top of colonial Ilocano society were the babaknang or agtuturay (leaders), who had transformed into the principalia, the ruling class under Spanish rule.
 These powerful families held the highest positions in local governance, such as gobernadorcillo (town mayor) and cabeza de barangay (barangay head).
 Their responsibilities included managing the community, ensuring the collection of taxes, and maintaining order on behalf of the Spanish crown.

+An Ilocano man on a carabao-drawn wagon in front of his house, circa 1885.

 The principales enjoyed numerous privileges, including tax exemptions and the right to hold public office.
 They were also granted honorary titles such as "Don" and "Doña," further distinguishing them from the rest of the population.
 The principalia were considered the local aristocracy, and their power extended beyond wealth.
 They wielded immense political and social influence within their communities, often acting as intermediaries between the Spanish authorities and the local population.

-An Ilocano man on a carabao-drawn wagon in front of his house, circa 1885.

 The status of the principales was typically passed down through generations, ensuring the continued dominance of elite families.
 However, in certain cases, the title could be granted by royal decree.
 For instance, on December 20, 1863, a decree by José de la Concha, the Minister of the Colonies under Queen Isabella II, granted the title to individuals who had contributed significantly to the local community.
 The principales were known as "de privilegio y gratis" because they were exempt from paying taxes, unlike the rest of the population, who were required to pay tribute to the colonial government.